ejgroene/declarative2024/README.md

 2. Codespace for working with asp-selftest and the examples.
 3. slides, if I find a way to do that in markdown.

+# Codespace

-Start the Codespace.
+Start the Codespace using Code -> Codespaces.

+Blockers and privacy protections might get in the way.

+ * Safari: does not work
+ * Firefox: click the shield next to the URL and turn of `advanced privacy protections`.

-Run the tests in `hamiltonian-cycle.lp` with:
+# Run tests

-  $ clingo 0 hamiltonian-cycle.lp

-Run the tests in `hamiltonian-cycle-2.lp` (and `hamiltonian-cycle-3.lp`) with:
+Run the tests in `hamiltonian-cycle-*.lp` with:

-  $ asp-tests 0 hamiltonian-cycle-2.lp
+  $ asp-tests 0 hamiltonian-cycle-*.lp

 At the end of each file is an explanation of the problems (failing tests) and challenges to fix the test or the code.